-- 5 Choose the location to which you want to recover the backup image: - Original location: Recovers the backup image to the original location. - Alternate location: Recovers the backup image to an alternate location. - Create instant access virtual machine: Recovers the backup image to a new instant access virtual machine.
+- 5 Choose the type of recovery that you want to perform: - Restore virtual machine: Recover the backup image to the original location or to an alternate location. - Create instant access virtual machine: Recovers the backup image to a new instant access virtual machine.
 This option is available only if the backup image has instant access capability.
-See "Create an instant access VM" on page 39. - Download files and folders: Downloads the files and folders from a VM backup image.
+See "Create an instant access VM" on page 40. - Download files and folders: Downloads the files and folders from a VM backup image.
 This option is available only if the backup image has instant access capability.

-See "Download files and folders from a VM backup image" on page 42. - Restore files and folders: Restores the files and folders from a VM backup image.
+See "Download files and folders from a VM backup image" on page 43.

+Restore files and folders: Restores the files and folders from a VM backup image.
 This option is available only if the backup image has instant access capability.

-See See "Restore files and folders from a VM backup image" on page 41. - 6 Review the Restore to values.
+See "Restore files and folders from a VM backup image" on page 42.

+6 Review the Restore to values.

 The default values come from the backup image of the VM.
-New display name is appended with copy if you restore to an alternate location.

-- If you recover the backup image to the original location, you cannot change the default values. - To recover to an alternate location, change the restore values, if necessary.
-Then click Next.
-More information is available if you cannot change the ESXi server or cluster:
+- To recover to the original location, click Next. - To recover to an alternate location, change the restore values.
+Then click Next. - 7 Review or change the Options.

-See "Errors when you change the recovery destination" on page 84.
+See "Recovery options" on page 75.